March 15, 2022Review Recipe

 STEP SIX: Mix the dry ingredients from the small bowl into the red batter.

 STEP SEVEN: Fold in half of the white chocolate chips.

 STEP EIGHT: Using a medium cookie scoop, place even cookie dough balls onto the prepared baking sheets.

-PRO TIP: Leave about 2 inches of space between scoops as the cookies will spread.
+Leave about 2 inches of space between scoops as the cookies will spread.